jmoyou2011/LLM-Nvidia-Comparision/README.md

 For more information, refer to the "ngc-readme.md" in the file list.

 The repo contains two notebooks
-   - nvidia_llm_requests - This notebook uses the requests module to interact with the Nvidia APIs.
+   - **nvidia_llm_requests** - This notebook uses the requests module to interact with the Nvidia APIs.
 This notebook is the completed one and which performs the benchmarking and illustration through gradio.
-   - nvidia_llm_asyncio -  This notebook interfaces with the Nvidia APIs through aiohttp with async.
+   - **nvidia_llm_asyncio** -  This notebook interfaces with the Nvidia APIs through aiohttp with async.
 As of 02-17-2024, this notebook is incomplete due to errors list the section "Additional Work".

 ### Screenshots of Outputs
-**Expected structure of the outputs when the benchmark process is completed**
+<p style="text-align: center;">Expected structure of the outputs when the benchmark process is completed</p>
 <p align="center" width="100%">
    <img width="75%" src="https://github.com/jmoyou2011/nvidia-llm-compare/blob/main/screenshots/llm-results.png">
 </p>